-What is Dextromethorphan?
-DXM is an over-the-counter cough suppressing medication.
-It is a reasonably affordable drug with narcotic properties in high doses, which increase a high potential for abuse with every year.
-The biggest problem of this medication is that a good number of youngsters turn to abuse dextromethorphan cough syrup in the USA.
-This happens because DXM produces euphoria-like and psychoactive effects when taken overprescribed.
+DXM HBr is an affordable drug, which increases a high potential for abuse every year, due to its possible narcotic properties in high doses.
+The biggest problem with this medication is that a good number of youngsters turn to abuse Dextromethorphan cough syrup in the USA.
+This happens because this medicine produces euphoria-like and psychoactive effects when taken overprescribed.

-An active ingredient Dextromethorphan belongs to morphinan class but works very differently from other drugs with similar morphine structure (which has powerful pain-relieving agents).
-DXM may act as a dissociative anesthetic in very high doses.
+An active ingredient of Dextromethorphan belongs to the morphinan class but works very differently from other drugs with similar morphine structure.
+This substance may act as a dissociative anesthetic in very high doses.
 This pushes people to experiment with the amount of the drug and very often leads to DXM abuse and addiction.

 DXM Abuse Statistics

-According to the DEA, dextromethorphan is now a “drug of concern” due to high dextromethorphan dependence and abuse rates.
-It is challenging to have the full picture of dextromethorphan abuse because the drug has legitimate medicinal uses; abuse only occurs when dextromethorphan dosage is exceeded.
-Mostly, statistics are sourced from emergency visits to the ER or from self-reported surveys which may not give the real picture.
+According to the DEA, this substance is now a “drug of concern” due to high dependence and DXM abuse rates.
+It is challenging to have the full picture of Dextromethorphan abuse because the drug has legitimate medicinal use; abuse only occurs when the dosage is exceeded.
+Mostly, statistics are sourced from emergency visits to the ER or from self-reported surveys, which may not give the real picture.

-In 2006, the National Survey on Drug Use and Health (NSDUH) Reported that approximately 3.1 million people aged between 12-25 have abused DXM.
-This survey also indicated that in adults, more men than women were prone to abuse this drug.
+In 2006, the National Survey on Drug Use and Health (NSDUH) reported that approximately 3.1 million people aged between 12-25 have abused Dextromethorphan.
+This survey also indicated that in adults, more men than women were prone to abuse this substance.

-Other reports also indicate that dextromethorphan drug addiction sends approximately 6,000 teenagers to the ER each year.
-Most of these cases happen due to DXM and alcohol interaction in order to get intoxicated faster.
-Dextromethorphan interactions with other drugs may cause severe side effects that may also be contributing to the high incidence of DXM related ER visits.
+Other reports also indicate that Dextromethorphan drug addiction sends approximately 6,000 teenagers to the ER each year.
+Most of these cases happen due to DXM and alcohol interaction.

-In 2008, the Consumer Healthcare Products Association ordered to place a warning icon on the packages of DXM products in the United States.
-This way, they wanted to warn people about issues associated with abusing this drug and prevent the addiction spread.
-In 2012 the CHPA launched a propaganda campaign on the Internet, that distributed video materials explaining the negative effects and the possible adverse consequences of the abuse of dextromethorphan.
+In 2008, the Consumer Healthcare Products Association ordered to place a warning icon on the packages of Dextromethorphan products in the United States.
+This way, they wanted to warn people about health issues associated with abusing this drug and prevent the addiction from spreading.

 How Does DXM Addiction Develop?